-The Fergus fish counter is a recent addition to the IFI fish counter programme.
+The Fergus fish counter is a relatively recent addition to the IFI fish counter programme.
 The counter was installed as part of the flood relief works in Ennis.
 It consists of one channel located at the top of the new fish pass.
 The design of the fish pass is unique to allow lamprey, elvers and salmonids to migrate upstream past the old structure which is protected.

-The counter is housed in the civic building adjacent to the river.
+The counter is housed in the Civic building adjacent to the river.
 This facilitated an upgrade to the site which includes cameras, computer and verification software which has greatly increased the capabilities of the facility.
 An additional underwater camera has been installed at the site to assist with verification.
-The civic building is now occupied which has limited the access during lock down, however the counter data is retrieved in post lockdown periods, verified and uploaded to website.
+The civic building is now occupied and access to the building is easy, the counter was checked regularly.
+The underwater cameras on site need replacing in 2022.